William-Ogilvie/NYC-taxi-data-analysis/README.md

 tmux new -s hyperparam_tuning
 ```

 Inside the tmux session we will then run the hyperparm_tuning_bash.sh script inside the scripts dir.
 This script will load the data from the S3 bucket.
 It will then build the docker image and run a container of this image.
 Inside this container it will install the jfk-taxis package, run scripts/setup.py and then run scripts/hyperparam_tuning.py.
-It will produce logs and save them into the logs dir on the instance as well as save the tuned hyperparamters into outputs/$RUN_ID in your S3 bucket.
+It will produce logs and save them into the logs directory on the instance as well as save the tuned hyperparameters into outputs/$RUN_ID in your S3 bucket.

 Run the hyperparam_tuning_bash.sh script inside the tmux session: